jgravois/devsummit/2019/rest-js/README.md

 * `geocoder` / ~~1 kb~~ 990 b

 <aside class="notes">
-  compact
-  compact because they are works in progress
+  compact (on purpose and because they are wips)
 </aside>

 ---